bajor/ai-tools-i-use-presentation/slides.md

 ---

-as LLMs are more and more censoured and more and more available to run them locally I've setup not so long ago ollama uncensoured llm model.
+As LLMs are more and more censoured and more and more available to run them locally I've setup not so long ago ollama uncensoured llm model.
 Have it in my local network, connect to it via ssh.
 Works well but the one I have it's gpt 3.5 level - so it's not censourded but not super strong either.

 TODO: how easy it is to install it